 High doses of CBD have been known to cause a temporary drop in blood pressure.
 The drop is small, but it may cause a temporary feeling of light-headedness.

-CBD can be used to treat anxiety and panic in dogs.
-It has a calming effect.
+CBD has been used to treat anxiety and panic in dogs.
+It may have a calming effect.
 One of the side effects of CBD for dogs is that this same effect can cause slight drowsiness when high doses of CBD are administered.

 There are have been reports that high doses of CBD can increase worsen the tremors experienced by human sufferers of Parkinson’s disease.